Patricia Pascual Vargas - Time lapse image of an aggressive breast cancer cell sensing its environment through focal adhesions 945x709px

 We made one of the most significant discoveries in cancer genetics to date – identifying the BRCA2 gene.
 The discovery of this gene has helped thousands of people with a family history of breast cancer get tested and assess their risk of developing the disease.

-Alongside our partner hospital, The Royal Marsden, we played a leading role in the development of a class of drugs called aromatase inhibitors, now commonly used to treat breast cancer in post-menopausal women.
+Alongside our partner hospital, The Royal Marsden, we were instrumental in the development of a class of drugs called aromatase inhibitors, now commonly used to treat breast cancer in post-menopausal women.

 Clinical trials